Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 [Google Cloud Nightscout](./GoogleCloud.md) >> Unexpected costs

 #### **Why have I been charged?**
-Nightscout on Google Cloud is free with a few exceptions.
+Google Cloud Nightscout is free in some months, but in others you may see a small charge of about $0.03.
 A credit card is required to set up billing.
-This page explains the details and highlights incorrect settings that could lead to expenses.
+This page explains the details and points out incorrect settings that could lead to higher costs.
-To determine the exact reason for any charges, create a [cost table](./CostTable.md).
+To find the exact reason for any charges, create a [cost table](./CostTable.md).
 <br/>

 ---